brianspiering/quotes_from_me/README.md

 "Similar to physical architecture, you make computing infrastructure first.
 After creation, infrastructure defines limiting patterns of movement and thought."

-"Life is too short for manual looping, use vectorized operations or optimized functions."
+"Life is too short for manual looping - use vectorized operations or optimized functions."

 "My goal is not to be novel; My goal is to be correct."